Stand with Pride

 The march towards true equality is far from over.
 Pride is a time to celebrate how far we’ve come.
 But it’s also a time to reflect on how we can make things better and continue to serve our LGBT+ community.

-Our LGBT+ colleague diversity network, Spectrum, is one of our longest-standing networks.
+Our LGBT+ Employee Resource Group (ERG), Spectrum, is one of our longest-standing networks.
 Set up nearly 20 years ago, it’s open to all colleagues, regardless of sexual orientation or gender identity, who are interested in the lesbian, gay, bisexual and transgender (LGBT+) community.

 Here’s some of the work we’ve been doing to make Barclays a truly inclusive place to work.